wp-plugins/awesome-filterable-portfolio/readme.txt

 License: GPL
 Donate link: http://brinidesigner.com/wordpress-plugins/awesome-filterable-portfolio/video/

-Awesome Filterable Portfolio lets you create a very modern and outstanding portfolio
+Create in less than 5 minutes a very modern and outstanding portfolio which filters instantly using jQuery animations.
+Select from a huge set of effects and animation presets to customize the look of your portfolio.

 == Description ==